-This page describes some of the best places to see wildlife in Leicestershire and Rutland.
+This page enables you to search for some of the best places to see wildlife in Leicestershire and Rutland.
 It's not comprehensive but we will keep adding new sites as we get records and images.
 If you have a favourite site that you would like to see added, let us know.

 You can use the filters below to find sites in your district or parish, or type any part of the site name to search for a particular site.
 Just click on APPLY when you have entered your selection.
 Alternatively you can browse the full list below.